How To Make Gluten-Free Chex Mix. Our savory gluten-free chex mix recipe is the perfect party snack! You’ll love the crunch & flavor!

 Despite the fact that almost all Chex cereal is gluten-free, most savory Chex party mix recipes are NOT gluten-free.
 They include things like Wheat chex, crackers, pretzels, bagel chips, and even seasoning mixes that can contain gluten.

 So, since friends don’t let friends miss out, I’ve put together my favorite EASY gluten-free Chex mix recipe, made with ingredients most grocery stores carry these days with brands you can recognize and find.
-Our gluten-free Chex snack mix has all the familiar crunch and savory flavor you love, made simply without any gluten in sight.
+Our gluten-free Chex snack mix has all the familiar crunch and savory flavor you love from traditional chex mix, made simply without any gluten in sight.

-Here’s all you need to make our easy gluten-free Chex mix…
+Here’s are the key ingredients you need to make our easy gluten-free Chex mix…

 Here’s What You Need To Make Gluten-Free Classic Chex Mix: